The Business Plan outlines tactics for reaching objectives in the Business Strategy.

 Firstly, use the business case instead to answer “What happens if…?” questions like these:

 - What are the financial outcomes if we choose the IBM proposal?
 And what can we expect if we choose the HP Proposal?

 - What will we need as a capital budget next year if we decide to buy the service vehicles instead of leasing them?

 - And, does the investment in new phone technology justify the cost?
 And, is there a positive ROI?

 Secondly, use the business plan to answer questions about the future of the business such as these:

 - What will we see in sales and margins next year?
 And, what can we expect in revenue growth next year?

-- What should we set as targets for strategic business objectives?
-And, what are our business performance and financial position when we reach those objectives?
+- What should we set as targets for strategic business goals?
+And, what are our business performance and financial position when we reach those goals?

 - How many years will it take before this startup company starts earning profits?

 When deciding which tool you need, or when explaining the difference to someone else, start with the major differences that follow from focusing either on an action or focusing on the business: